 If you have an Android device, you might want to keep an eye out for the Google Play Store redesign that is finally rolling out.
 There has been quite a bit of testing this year for the redesign, including newly revamped navigation settings.

 We have been waiting for the official release of the Google Play Store redesign on Android and it seems it has finally arrived.
 Some of you might already have the new design update because it has slowly been rolling out for a couple days now.
 Keep reading to learn more details about the redesign and what changes come with the new look.

 Google Play Store Redesign Rolls Out on Android

 It is about time that the Google Play Store redesign roll out on Android, as we have been waiting a long time for it to be released officially.
 Throughout 2018, we have seen the testing going on for the revamped Google Play Store on Android.
-There is some new navigation designs and layouts within the redesign, and organizationally the redesign is much better.
+There is some new navigation designs and layouts within the redesign, and organizationally the redesign is much better for online gambling south africa.
 You will find that the new redesign looks a lot better and it is simpler.

 You will notice that with the navigation drawer, you will find the apps and games.
 This is now a dedicated navigation drawer and the shortcuts have been removed for the other media.
 The navigation drawer still allows you to open up the Music apps, Books, and Play Movies & TV.

 Even though you can still quickly open up those apps, there is no longer the option to browse or buy media from within the navigation drawer.
 You will notice that the new shortcuts have been moved around underneath other features.
 The new shortcuts are under Settings, Play Protect, Account, and Payment methods.

 Google Play Store Redesign on Android Simplifies Navigation